giovannabbottino/notebook/_docs/data_structure/tree.md

 #### Binary Tree

-In a binary tree, the nodes can have a maximum of two children.
+In a binary tree, the nodes can have a maximum of two child.

 ##### Binary Search Tree